 2. JetBlue Card & JetBlue Plus Card from Barclaycard

 JetBlue changed partners this year from American Express to Barclaycard, and it recently introduced a few new credit cards.
 The standard JetBlue card offers new customers 10,000 bonus points after spending $1,000 on new purchases within 90 days of account opening.
-You also earn 3x points on JetBlue purchases, 2x points at restaurants and grocery stores, and 1x elsewhere.
+You also earn 3 points per $1 spent on JetBlue purchases, 2 points per $1 at restaurants and grocery stores and 1 point per $1 on all other purchases.
 Other benefits include a 50% savings on in-flight purchases and 12 months 0% APR introductory financing on balance transfers made within 45 days of account opening.
 There is no annual fee for this card.

 The JetBlue Plus card has a $99 annual fee and offers new cardholders 30,000 bonus points after spending $1,000 within 90 days of account opening.
 It features 6x points on JetBlue purchases, 2x points at restaurants and grocery stores, and 1x elsewhere.
 In addition to the features of the standard JetBlue card, it also offers a free checked bag, a 10% rebate on points redeemed, a 5,000 point account anniversary bonus and the ability to earn Mosaic status after spending $50,000 in a calendar year.